NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar_raster_uncertainty.md

 Lidar raster data are downloaded using the R `neonUtilities::byTileAOP` function in the script.

-These remote sensing data files provide information on the vegetation at the
+These remote sensing data files provide information on the vegetation at NEON's
-<a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
-<a href="https://www.neonscience.org/field-sites/PRIN" target="_blank"> Pringle Creek</a> in Texas.
+<a href="https://www.neonscience.org/field-sites/PRIN" target="_blank"> Pringle Creek (PRIN)</a> site in Texas.
 The complete datasets can be downloaded using `neonUtilities::byFileAOP`, or accessed from the
 <a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.

-This tutorial is designed for you to set your working directory to the directory created by unzipping this file.

 ****

 **Set Working Directory:** This lesson will walk you through setting the working directory before downloading the datasets from neonUtilities.

-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
-of setting the working directory in R can be found here.</a>
+An overview of setting the working directory in R can be found
+<a href="https://www.neonscience.org/set-working-directory-r" target="_blank">here.</a>

 **R Script & Challenge Code:** NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R